 Hey, hey!
 4th Fiesta Friday.
 Angie is a wonderful hostess, I’m delighted to go with my Petite Paniere full of surprises.
 Today, something sweet and full of flavor to share with you.

-The Bourek Errana are filled with almond paste or walnut paste, fried then soaked into warm honey flavored with orange blossom.
-This sweet pastry come from the North Eastern of Algeria, a region called Kasantina (Constantine).
+The Almond Cigars are filled with almond paste or walnut paste, fried then soaked into warm honey flavored with orange blossom.

 - 10 leaves of Diouls or brick sheet (or 5 Phyllo dough cut in half)